Lady Grace Mysteries: Lady Sarah Bartelmy

-After the tenth book, Lady Sarah is being wooed by a Gentleman of the Guards named Daniel Cheshire.
+After the tenth book, Lady Sarah is wooed by a Gentleman of the Guards named Daniel Cheshire.
 He writes love poetry for her, which she receives very happily, and by the end of the twelfth book they are hand-fasted to wed.
 They are extremely happy together.

 Lady Jane Coningsby

 Lady Jane Coningsby is a new Maid of Honour at Whitehall Palace who took the place of a banished Maid of Honour, Katharine Broke, who was sent home in disgrace after a scandal with the Duke of Norkfolk's young nephew.
 Lady Jane is not the most popular amongst the other Maids of Honour.

 Lady Jane's number one enemy at Court is Lady Sarah Bartelmy, her fellow Maid of Honour.
 They both despise each other.
 Since Lady Jane lately came to Court, she has had countless squabbles with arrogant Lady Sarah.
 Lady Jane despises Lady Sarah, and fights with her almost constantly.
 She is always searching for ways to outdo Lady Sarah in gaining the attention of the young gentlemen.

 Lady Jane is very pretty, as is her rival Sarah Bartelmy.
 Jane has an exceedingly tall elegant figure and long, carefully styled blonde ringlets 'foaming down her back', as one of the dafter court gentlemen wrote in a poem.

 Her father was the ambassador to the French Court at one time, so she gives herself fancy airs and graces.
 Jane often uses her eloquently superior way of public speaking to demean her rival Lady Sarah and update herself as supposedly the most beautiful and attractive of all the Maids at Court.

 Jane also thinks she knows more about fashion than anyone else because the French Court was so fashionable at the time her father was ambassador and wears a lot of French-style apparel.
 She is very jumpy about her clothes and her reputation for her beauty.
 Every other Maid of Honour is very fed up of Lady Jane and Lady Sarah quarrelling.